csce585-mlsystems/project-athena/README.md

 # All about teams
 * The class (32 students) will be divided into ten groups; each consists of 3 or 4 students.
-* One can recruit his/her team members or join a team on piazza.
+* One can recruit her/his team members via GitHub issues or via Piazza.
-* Name your team.
+* Name your team in the associated GitHub issue designated for teams.
 * Claim for task 2.
 We have multiple options for task 2 with bonus varying from 10% to 20%.
 Each option allows limited groups, so each team must claim their task 2 (first come, first served).
 * We will use [this note](https://piazza.com/class/ke221xlfhpq783?cid=25) on piazza to collect the claims for task 2.
+* We also allow for **external teams** or **external individuals** who are not students in the CSCE 585 class.

 # What are given
 * Source code of Athena framework.